yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 ### Android-specific UI and miscellaneous changes

-Let’s round up the Android changes–we have more stuff to cover affecting both desktop and Android users too, after all.
+Let’s round up the Android changes — we have more to cover, affecting both desktop and Android users too.

 First and most important to mention, [t895](https://github.com/t895) outdid himself and finished implementing {{< gh-hovercard "12335" "Game Properties" >}}.